 These five items are how I survive constant airline travel

 If there’s one thing I know a lot about, it’s airline travel.
-I once endured thirteen flights in a time span of four weeks.
-With two trips already planned, I added a quick Toronto getaway at the last minute even though the other two trips consisted of two to three flights each way.
-All these flights have made me an expert with regard to airline travel must-haves.
+And that is great for you because you can learn from my mistakes!
+I once endured thirteen flights in a time span of four weeks. 😩 The good news is that all these flights have made me an expert with regard to airline travel must-haves.

-The top 5 airline travel must-haves I use:
+The top 5 airline travel must-haves I swear by

 When you place these beauties over your ears and the sweet sound of silence embraces you, you will know exactly what I mean.
 Trust me, you will never enjoy an in-flight movie as much as one with noise-cancelling headphones on your ears.